tytydraco/yessleep/out/I_must_be_the_Worlds_Unluckiest_Robber_But_its_all_the_Drivers_fault.md

 "You saw that right?
 There was nothing I could do," he turned to tell me.
 "She was in the way!
 It's her own fault."

-I grabbed my head with both hands as the body of that woman slid a red line down the rear window, marking the car for the whole city to know that we were suspect.
+I grabbed my head with both hands as the body of that woman slid a red line down the rear window, marking our car like a crime scene for everyone to see.

 "What are you doing," I cried.
 "Man.
 We're going to get got," I moaned.
 "Why the fuck did I choose this car?"